• About

 Risk Transfer with Interest Rate Swaps, with L. Baker, R. Haynes, J. Roberts, and R. Sharma, Financial Markets, Institutions & Instruments 30, 2021, pp. 3-28.
 This paper proposes Entity-Netted Notionals (ENNs) as a metric of interest rate risk transfer in the interest rate swap (IRS) market.
 Unlike the ubiquitous metric of notional amount, ENNs normalize for risk and account for the netting of longs and shorts within counterparty relationships.
 Using regulatory data for U.S.-reporting entities, the size of the market measured by notional amount is $231 trillion, but, measured by ENNs, is only $13.9 trillion 5-year swap equivalents, which is the same order of magnitude as other large U.S. fixed income markets.
 This paper also quantifies the size and direction of IRS positions across and within various business sectors.
 Among the empirical findings are that 92% of entities using IRS are exclusively long or exclusively short.
 Hence, the vast majority of market participants are prototypical end users, and the extensive amount of netting in the market is attributable to the activity of relatively few, larger entities.
 Finally, some sector-specific empirical findings are inconsistent with widespread, prior beliefs.
 For example, pension funds and insurance companies are typically thought to be long IRS to hedge their long-term liabilities, and these sectors are indeed net long, but approximately 50% of individual entities in these sectors are actually net short.

-The Liquidity Hierarchy in the U.S. Treasury Cash and Futures Market, with L. Baker and L. McPhail, The Journal of Fixed Income 30(1), Summer 2020, pp. 90-99.
 This article describes the complex nature of liquidity in the markets for US Treasury cash bonds and exchange-traded futures contracts.
 Using a risk-adjusted measure of trading volume, we find that, although overall volume is greater across all cash securities than across all futures contracts, certain futures contracts are more liquid than certain cash securities, and vice versa.
 Furthermore, futures contracts play a special role in liquidity-challenged environments.
 Finally, average trade size, in risk terms, is much higher for cash securities than for futures contracts.
 These findings can be useful to investment practitioners, who constantly weigh the relative values of various securities against their liquidity.

-Large Order Size Liquidity in Treasury Markets, with E. Gousgounis and E. Onur, June 2020.
 We measure market liquidity for large-sized orders in the ten-year treasury futures market by estimating mean-variance frontiers for their execution cost during the period 2012 to 2017.
 We identify large orders from regulatory transaction data and introduce a methodological innovation to infer the urgency of a large order from the pattern of its execution.
 We find that the mean-variance frontier becomes significantly worse as order size increases, but that the frontier has improved over the time period studied.
 We also find that the costs of executing large orders on behalf of customers are significantly greater than the costs of executing orders for house accounts.

 Regulating Wall Street: CHOICE Act vs. Dodd-Frank, edited with M. Richardson, K. Schoenholtz, and L. White, March 2017 The Volcker Rule and Regulations of Scope, with M. Richardson Don’t Forget the Plumbing: Payment, Clearing, and Settlement Companies in the Dodd-Frank and Financial CHOICE Acts